Skip to main

 Funded by the Ecosurety Exploration Fund

-The BOSS-2D project by Newcastle-based Impact Recycling was fully funded via the first round of the Ecosurety Exploration Fund and kicked-off in December 2020.
-Within only nine months the project has completed all planned objectives and concluded with a successfully commissioned, large-scale prototype that has been rigorously trialled using real-world batches of post-consumer mixed flexible plastic waste.
+The BOSS-2D project by Newcastle-based Impact Recycling was fully funded via the first round of the Ecosurety Exploration Fund and kicked off in December 2020.
+Within only nine months, the project completed all planned objectives and concluded with a successfully commissioned, large-scale prototype that has been rigorously trialled using real-world batches of post-consumer mixed flexible plastic waste.

 Further refinements are planned to additionally separate the monolayer stream into separate polypropylene (PP) and polyethylene (PE) streams.
 Opportunities are also being explored with a third party to de-bond the multilayer waste stream so it can be fed back through the BOSS-2D process again, to separate the de-bonded polymer types ready for recycling.